Usage#

 Combining virtual datasets#

-In general we should be able to combine all the datasets from our legacy files into one using some combination of calls to xarray.concat
+In general we should be able to combine all the datasets from our archival files into one using some combination of calls to xarray.concat

 and xarray.merge